RACV Logo

 Day 9: Cusco to Lima

-In the afternoon, fly from Cusco to Lima, where you'll spend the night.
-In the morning, you'll depart Peru and head to Chile for the next stage of your adventure.
+In the afternoon, fly from Cusco to Lima.
+Next day morning, you'll depart Peru and head to Chile for the next stage of your adventure.

 Day 10: Santiago